-Nevada Power Company generates, transmits, distributes, and sells electricity in Nevada.
-The company generates electricity through coal, natural gas, water, wind, solar, and geothermal resources.
-As of December 31, 2014, its transmission and distribution systems included approximately 2,000 miles of transmission lines, 24,000 miles of distribution lines, and 200 substations.
+Nevada Power Company generates, transmits, distributes, and sells electricity in Nevada, the United States.
+The company generates electricity through natural gas, oil, coal, waste heat, and solar resources.
+As of December 31, 2015, its transmission and distribution systems included approximately 2,000 miles of transmission lines, 24,000 miles of distribution lines, and 200 substations.
 It serves 0.9 million retail customers, including residential, commercial, and industrial customers primarily in the Las Vegas, North Las Vegas, Henderson, and adjoining areas.
-The company is based in Las Vegas, Nevada.
-Nevada Power Company is a subsidiary of NV Energy, Inc.
+The company was incorporated in 1929 and is based in Las Vegas, Nevada.
+Nevada Power Company operates as a subsidiary of NV Energy, In...

 6226 West Sahara Avenue

 Las Vegas, NV 89146